jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-So let's take React Native on desktop seriously
+So let's take React Native on desktop seriously.
+The new version 81 with Fabric coming soon and experimental Expo CLI support is making it a lot easier to use.
+So I hope you'll give it a try.

 I made this little repo with links to the documentation and apps I showed in the slides, so check that out.